ARMAND PART II

 He grinned showing his glittering white teeth, but fear crossed his face, “Please, don’t say no.”

 “This is not a game Armand.”

 At that, he frowned and pouted again.

 “OH!
-He declared, “I have a home in Santa Paula.
-I had it built on speculation, but I haven’t sold it yet.
-It’s much closer to your sister’s.
+He declared, I have a home in Santa Paula.
+I had it built on speculation, but haven’t sold it yet.
+It’s much closer to the valley.
 If you aren’t expected home tonight perhaps you will stop and at least have a drink with me?”

-Armand walked her over and put her in the front seat.
+Armand walked her over and put Sam in the front seat.
 He gave Sam a peck on the cheek and winked, “I’ll see you in a few.”